d-cook/SomethingNew/Concepts.md

   * Initial decision decisions don't matter much if they can be made easily (fluidly) changeable

 #### Trade Restrictions for Open-ness
-* Respect for the human element, and not restricted mechanisms, does the most to encourage good design.
-Related [Resources](https://github.com/d-cook/SomethingNew/blob/master/Resources.md): Linda Rising; Jane Jacobs
+* Good design (and "doing the right thing") cannot be *enforced* with retrictive mechanisms.
+It can only be *encouraged* by respecting the human element.
+See "Linda Rising" and "Jane Jacobs" in the [Resources](https://github.com/d-cook/SomethingNew/blob/master/Resources.md)
 * Not imposing a prescriptive way of doing things (e.g. programming language, code frameworks, set-in-stone UI, etc.)
 * Instead of hiding things (like closure contexts) or enforcing restrictions (static types, access-level modifiers), expose ALL things for maximum potential, and rely on good structure & practice to make things clear
 * Late bound & Dynamic- instead of static-typing (i.e. structure is implicit rather than "stripped away" or held to a rigid calculus)